National President Emeritus, 1962-1965*, Executive Director Emeritus, 1965-1974*

 A native of St. Joseph, Missouri, Dr. Yedlicka obtained a B.A. in Mathematics and Philosophy and a M.A. in Classical Languages from De Paul University in Chicago.
 After completing a License ès Lettres in French Language and Literature from the University of Montreal, he obtained a Ph.D. in Romance Languages and Literatures from the Catholic University of America.
 His dissertation was entitled Expression of Linguistic Area of Repentance and Remorse in Old French.
 His teaching career including positions at the College du Mont-Saint-Louis in Montreal, St. Mary's College in Winona, Minnesota, the University of Detroit, and finally at De Paul University where he worked from 1954-1979 and where he served as moderator for both the Pi Delta Phi and Sigma Delta Pi chapters.

-Besides holding positions as the President and Executive Secretary of Pi Delta Phi, Dr. Yedlicka was also the President of the Chicago chapter of the American Association of Teachers of French (AATF), President of Rosettes et Rubans de France, and a member of the Council of Association of College Honor Societies (ACHS).
+Besides holding positions as the President and Executive Secretary of Pi Delta Phi, Dr. Yedlicka was also the President of the Chicago chapter of the American Association of Teachers of French (AATF), and President of Rosettes et Rubans de France.
 He was also a chevalier and officier in the Palmes Académiques.
 He published articles in the French Review, New Scholasticism, Journal of Arts and Letters, and other publications.

 *Estimated dates of service based on available historical documents.